Haringey landlord fined £2500 for letting unlicensed HMO

 As shown by this case, those who do not comply with their obligations will face tough consequences.
 The health and safety of residents is of utmost importance, and we will do everything we can to fight for renters’ rights and to strengthen the quality of Haringey’s Private Rented Sector.

-A full list of licensed HMOs in borough can be found on the council website.
-If you suspect that a private rented property is unlicensed, or doesn't comply with Haringey’s licensing conditions, please let us know by emailing HMO.firstname.lastname@example.org.
+A full list of licensed HMOs in the borough is available here.
+If you suspect that a privately rented property is unlicensed, or doesn't comply with Haringey’s licensing conditions, please let us know by emailing HMO.email@example.com

 Tell us what you think about this page